seng637-winter-2023/seng637-a5-group3/seng637-a5-team_number.md

 # Comments/feedback on the lab itself
   - Compared to other assignements more details instructions could have been given in this lab. the lab is small compared to other but the confusion regarding dataset and operating tools made this assignment a bit hard.
-  - The assignment was an interesting experience to get to test reliability tools, both are extremely useful and exphasize different aspects of testing quality and reliability
+  - The assignment was an interesting experience to get to test reliability tools, both are extremely useful and emphasize different aspects of testing quality and reliability